Rad-hi/3D-Rendering-Desktop-App/README.md

 - You can zoom in and out, or rotate the model in 3 axis.

 - You can take screenshots too with the "Take screenshot" button.

+**New in V2**

+- You can turn ON and OFF the filling.

+- You can change the canvas color, the lines color, and the filling color.

 ---